The museum is open Wed, Sat, Sun 12–17

 The artist's interest in antimodernity, as well as spirituality and anthroposophy, has relegated him to the margins of art history.
 It is high time to rectify this and present his art again.

 Von Hausen’s art was last exhibited extensively in 1974, and many of the 80 works in the new exhibition are being exhibited publicly for the first time.
 The exhibition is curated by art historian Laura Gutman, who has studied Werner von Hausen for several years.
-A richly illustrated magazine authored by Gutman will be published in connection with the exhibition.
+A richly illustrated magazine authored by Gutman has been published in connection with the exhibition.